-The monkey brain, the reptilian, and the lizard brain are all terms that describe the most primitive aspects of our minds.
+The monkey brain, the reptilian, and the lizard brain all describe the most primitive aspects of our minds.
 We share the same primitive functions of the brain with many living things.
 We can locate these three functions.

 Our Monkey Brain vs Lizard Brain

-Research (1) shows we share basic brain functions with other vertebrates.
+Research (1) shows we share essential brain functions with other vertebrates.
 So this is how they develop correlations between animals and humans.

 The Lizard or Reptilian Brain

-The health of our reptilian brain is important for healing.
+The health of our reptilian brain is vital for healing.
 It controls the immune system and determines what enzymes need to be sent.
-It can also shut down systems of the body in order to prioritize the system’s ability to heal.
+It can also shut down systems of the body to prioritize the system’s ability to heal.

 Our Monkey Brain